Arduino Examples

 MD22 24V 5A Motor Driver

 This example runs the motors forwards and backwards.
-The LCD03 is only used to display the software version number.
+The LCD05/LCD03 is only used to display the software version number.

 Back to Index

-This example drives the RD01 motors to and encoder count of 5000, then back to zero.
-The Encoder count is displayed on the LCD03, as well as the battery voltage.
+This example drives the RD02 motors to back and forth between 2 encoder values.
+The Encoder count is displayed on the LCD05/LCD03, as well as the battery voltage.

 Back to Index